Frequently Asked Questions

 3) What are your hours of operation?

-We accept applications Monday through Friday by appointment or walk-ins from 9:00 a.m until 4:00 p.m.
+During the school year, we accept applications Monday through Friday by appointment only.
+During the summer, the office is open Monday through Friday.
+Check our current times of operation here.
 We are closed on weekends, and whenever the Skyline College campus is closed due to a public holiday.

 4) Why do I need to make an appointment?

-We strongly encourage appointments for both passport applications and photos as scheduling an appointment sets aside that period of time for you to apply without standing in line or feeling rushed.
+We use appointments for passport applications as scheduling an appointment sets aside that period of time for you to apply without standing in line or feeling rushed.

 All fees to Skyline College must be paid by credit or debit cards.
 All fees payable to the U.S. Department of State must be paid by check or money order.
 These fees are non-refundable.